lisaogren/axios-cache-adapter/README.md

 ## Usage

+**Important note:** Only `GET` request results are cached by default.
+Executing a request using any method listed in `exclude.methods` will invalidate the cache for the given URL.

 ### Instantiate adapter on its own

 You can instantiate the `axios-cache-adapter` on its own using the `setupCache()` method and then attach the adapter manually to an instance of `axios`.